Defamation and False Light

 False Light Claims

-Both New Jersey and New York recognize another claim called “false light.”
+New Jersey recognizes another claim called “false light.”
 A false light claim occurs when someone says something to someone else that is either false or has the potential to portray you in a false light about something that would be highly offensive to a reasonable person.

 Example: Your employer is investigating a theft that you obviously did not commit.
 If someone falsely states that you are the thief that could give rise to a defamation claim.